Juniper/k8s.eda/README.md

 RH_PASSWORD=XXXXXXXXXXXXXX
 ```

-Then `make image` will create an image named `junipernetworks-eda-de:latest`.
+Then `make image` will create an image named `juniper-eda-de:latest`.

 ### Image Publish